 If you want the lowdown on how out of control the credit reporting system is in the USA, just click this quote to see John Oliver's shocking rundown.
 It would be funny if it was not so serious.

 UPDATE: I contacted the Financial Markets Authority with my concerns and they referred me to the Commerce Commission who referred me to the Office of the Privacy Commission.
 On the Privacy Commission's site, they state a new Code is coming into effect in stages from 1 July to 1 October which "prohibits credit reporters from using credit information for marketing and direct marketing."
-In the meantime, Equifax and Credit Simple are behaving like their American counterparts, which is to say, as John Oliver illustrates, not great.
+In the meantime, Credit Simple is behaving like their American and Australian counterparts, which is to say, as John Oliver illustrates, not great.

 Did you know that when you apply for credit it has the very likely potential to lower your credit score?
 When you then click the link to those prescreened credit offers and apply for a new credit card or car loan, for example, that is another 'hit' which signals risk, which in turn lowers your score.
 In my experience, when a bank sees multiple credit checks by different banks, and I then submit that client's loan application, they immediately ask me why.
 They see which bank you went to before you came to me.
 The credit assessor will ask me to verify if you have taken on new debt.
 I am also aware that they may suspect that you have been turned down for credit.